R-oso/BUD-testing/README.md

 ## Introduction
 BUD is an idea for a helpful tool that will keep track of your plants' health.
 The BUD software is connected to exterior hardware and both communicate with each other.
 This results in the software knowing when to give your specific plant more water or sunlight.

+Using AI, BUD can recognize your houseplant when you open your camera on your phone.
+The hardware keeps track of the moist levels inside of the plant's soil and can also pick up the sun intensity.
+Depending on these factors, BUD might tell you to move your plant to another location or to change the amount of water the user gives to their plant.

 ## Table of contents
 - Planning
    - Trello and Miro